-- 2) Corresponds to a specified subsidiary. - 3) No company has filed a Securities Registration Statement or Annual Securities Report. - 4) Net sales (excluding internal sales within the Group) of two companies below exceeded 10% of consolidated net sales. - Major profit or loss information, etc. Topcon Positioning Systems, Inc.
+- 1) The Principal businesses column mainly states the name of the segment. - 2) Corresponds to a specified subsidiary. - 3) No company has filed a Securities Registration Statement or Annual Securities Report. - 4) Net sales (excluding internal sales within the Group) of the three companies below exceeded 10% of consolidated net sales.

+Major profit or loss information, etc.

+Topcon Positioning Systems, Inc.